 - Insurance Jobs

-Graduates on structured-training schemes usually spend time gaining experience across all functions of the business before specialising in a particular area.
+Graduates on structured training schemes usually spend time gaining experience across all functions of the business before specialising in a particular area.
 This could be in sales, which can then lead on to account management roles.
 Support and mentoring is provided by senior colleagues.

-Insurance account managers generally undergo on-the-job training which focuses on their employer's business, insurance products and services.
+Insurance account managers generally undergo on-the-job training, which focuses on their employer's business, insurance products and services.
 This is usually carried out through a combination of structured in-house training courses and shadowing experienced colleagues.
 Sales training may be provided.

+Employers will usually encourage you to follow these professional qualifications, choosing modules relevant to your specialist area.
 Upon completion of the Advanced Diploma, CII members are entitled to use the designation 'ACII' and are eligible for chartered status (subject to having five years' experience, not necessarily post-qualification) with the CII.

 With five to ten years' experience, insurance account managers can move into sales management positions.
 This involves overseeing the performance of a team of account managers and other sales staff.
 Geographical mobility can help career development.

 The next step is to manage a geographical area or region, through supervision of a team of local managers.
-While contact with key clients is still part of the role, there is more emphasis on strategic planning, people management and liaison with other senior managers.
+While contact with key clients is still part of the role, there's more emphasis on strategic planning, people management and liaison with other senior managers.
 Greater flexibility of working hours, with more travel, may be required.

-It is possible to transfer your sales and marketing skills into other business areas outside of insurance.
+It's also possible to transfer your sales and marketing skills into other business areas outside of insurance.